jakobzhao/geog595/06_ai/pe.md

 **Contact:** 206.685.3846, zhaobo@uw.edu, jakobzhao (skype/wechat)

 In this practical exercise, you are expected to use Natural Language Processing to explore a book author's sense of place about Seattle.
-Natural Language Processing (NLP), as a typical machine learning algorithm, aims to inteprete the context of a large text corpora with the support from insteading of a human being.
+Natural Language Processing (NLP), as a typical machine learning algorithm, aims to inteprete the context of a large text corpora with the support from computers.
 Obviously, NLP can learn a large amount of text with ease, and can summarize its major context using multiple functions and analyses.
 Sense of place indicates an individual's perception, emotion, or altitude towards a place.
 If an individual has recorded one's sense of place, it is possible to interprete the author's sense of place to process the record using NLP.
-Below, we will explore Gary L. Atkins's sense of place about Seattle.
-To do so, we will mainly use NLP to process his book entitled *Gay Seattle*.
+Below, we will explore Gary L. Atkins's sense of place about Seattle using NLP to process his book entitled *Gay Seattle*.
 Specificially, we plan to explore multiple perspectives of Gary's sense of place.
 For example, we would like to get a general picture about his impression of Seaettle using word cloud, and then plot the spatial dimension of Gary's perception of `Seattle`, and then try to visualize Gary's sense of palce using network analysis.
 Let us get started!

 ## 1. Environment Setup

 This execerise will be conducted in a python programming environment.
 Before impelmenting this exerciese, a few python libraries are needed.
-To install, please execute the following line on command prompt or terminal.
+To install, please execute the following lines on command prompt or terminal.

 ```powershell
 pip install PyMuPDF